-A large table with folding legs is supplied with your vehicle and is stored in the wardrobe, or dedicated slide out rack in the case of the EB model.
+A large table with folding legs is supplied with your vehicle and is stored in the wardrobe.
 On some models a smaller pedestal leg table is also supplied and this may be fitted into holes in the floor as an alternative.
 This table top and leg are also stored in the wardrobe.